 with \textit{incompatibility coefficient}

-If $\hat{\rho}$ is a pure state, the inequality Eq.~\eqref{eq:IRTR} is tight and there exist measurements that turn it into an equality.
-In such a case, even though the secound inequality in Eq.~\eqref{eq:QCRB} is untight for incompatible measurement, the Eq.~\eqref{eq:IRTR} still allows us to acquire a tight tradeoff between precisions of estimated parameters.
-Such a general framework can be applied in our analysis on the joint linear measurement for two signal parameters.
+If the state ${\rho}$ is pure, the inequality \eqref{eq:IRTR} is tight and there exist measurements that turn it into an equality.
+Notably, even though the first inequality in Eq.~\eqref{eq:QCRB} is untight for incompatible measurement, Eq.~\eqref{eq:IRTR} still allows us to acquire a tight ultimate tradeoff between precisions of estimated parameters.
+The general framework, owing to its unique advantages \cite{Yung2024}, is favorable to analyze the joint linear measurement for two signal parameters.